pchdev/wsclang/README.md

 - cd into it
 - modify/run build.sh

-note: the script will clone, build and install a (slightly) modified version of SuperCollider.
+***note:** the script will build and install a (slightly) modified version of SuperCollider.
 For convenience, we do not keep track of all recent sc updates and bugfixes, and only update the dependency occasionally.
-Keep in mind that your current (and probably newer) installation of SuperCollider will be overwritten.
+Keep in mind that your current (and probably newer) installation of SuperCollider will be overwritten*.

 Furthermore, although we're focusing right now on Linux, we will do our best to test it and maintain it on macOS and Windows as well in the future.